CirroBuild/FrostiDocs/docs/develop/insert-data.md

 ### Examples

 These examples send a few rows of input.
-These use client libraries for C++, C#, Golang, Java, and C, as well as raw TCP socket connections for NodeJS and Python.
+These use client libraries as well as raw TCP socket connections, when a client library is not available.

 <Tabs defaultValue="cpp" values={[
   { label: "C++", value: "cpp" },